Filming in Paris: Permits, Studios & Production Logistics

 Haussmann Boulevards and Period Interiors

 The Haussmannian grid — boulevards, courtyards, wrought-iron balconies, mansard roofs — is the single most-requested look in Paris.
-The 8th, 9th, 16th, and 17th arrondissements concentrate the cleanest examples, while the 6th and 7th give the same build style with quieter foot traffic and easier crowd control.
-For interiors, hôtels particuliers in the 7th and 16th, period apartments around Parc Monceau, and grand salons in the 8th deliver the opulent registers feature directors look for.
-Period interior agencies in Paris specialise in clearing these spaces inside two to four weeks.
+The 8th, 9th, 16th, and 17th arrondissements hold the cleanest examples.
+The 6th and 7th give the same build style with quieter foot traffic and easier crowd control.
+For interiors, look to hôtels particuliers in the 7th and 16th, period apartments around Parc Monceau, and grand salons in the 8th.
+These deliver the rich registers feature directors look for, and Paris interior agencies clear most of these spaces within two to four weeks.

 Montmartre, Le Marais, and Atmospheric Quartiers

-Montmartre's cobbled lanes around the Butte deliver the romantic register that defines a large share of inbound music video and short-form drama work.
-Le Marais — specific the 3rd and 4th arrondissements around Rue des Rosiers and Rue Vieille du Temple — gives medieval and early-modern facades within walking distance of Hôtel de Ville.
-Both quartiers are tourist-dense.
-This means early-morning shoot windows (5–9 AM) are mostly the operational answer.
+Montmartre's cobbled lanes around the Butte deliver the romantic register that defines much of inbound music video and short-form drama work.
+Le Marais — namely the 3rd and 4th arrondissements around Rue des Rosiers and Rue Vieille du Temple — gives medieval and early-modern facades within walking distance of Hôtel de Ville.
+Both quartiers are tourist-dense, so early-morning shoot windows from 5 to 9 AM are usually the working answer.

 The Seine, Landmarks, and the Modern Skyline

-The Seine quais and the bridges between Pont de Bir-Hakeim and Pont Neuf give some of the city's most reliably cinematic setting up geometry — and they intersect with most landmark beats (Eiffel Tower from Bir-Hakeim, Notre-Dame from Pont de la Tournelle, Louvre from Pont des Arts).
+The Seine quais and the bridges between Pont de Bir-Hakeim and Pont Neuf give some of the city's most reliably cinematic geometry.
+They also line up with most landmark beats: the Eiffel Tower from Bir-Hakeim, Notre-Dame from Pont de la Tournelle, the Louvre from Pont des Arts.
 Trocadéro, Concorde, and the Arc de Triomphe are landmark anchors with their own permit complexity, above all during state visits or major sporting events.
-For the modern register, La Défense's plaza and tower base, the Bibliothèque François Mitterrand, and the BNF–Paris Rive Gauche district deliver the modern glass-and-steel look.
+For the modern register, La Défense's plaza and tower base, the Bibliothèque François Mitterrand, and the BNF–Paris Rive Gauche district deliver the glass-and-steel look.
 For the full taxonomy with permit difficulty ratings and shoot-window guidance, see /blog/commercial-shoot-locations-city/ and our /services/pre-production/location-scouting-services/ page.

 ACT 05